pbannister/pod_ini/README.md

 The example code ingests the entire configuration file in a single ``read()``, then optimally splits key/values out of that block.

-The next task is to generate C structures, then code to read into those structures.
+The next task was to generate C structures, then code to read into those structures.

 ## Structured storage and common representation
 INI files are grouped by ``[section]`` with associated ``key=value`` assignments.